schoenenbach/energy/README.md

 [Friedrich Wagner states the overall potential for power generation based on photovoltaic and wind energy to 900 TWh per year][5] with the climate conditions from 2018.

 ![Energy consumption and production capabilities in Germany][consumption_production]

+Obviously, we could cover the amount of energy needed for an all-electric car fleet by relying on renewable energy sources.
+However, for the overall energy need we would require different solutions as well.

 Sources (in German):